EN

 • If the employee finds another appropriate job, the employee shall be compensated with 24 % of the remuneration from the 3rd to the 6th month after the effective date of termination.

-Furthermore, the employee has to receive the above-mentioned information in writing.
-This can be done either in an independent document or as a part of an employment contract.
+Furthermore, the employee must receive the above-mentioned information in writing.
+This can be done either in an independent document or as part of an employment contract.

 Non-solicitation of employee clauses and non-poaching/no-hire clauses are being completely banned, except for company acquisitions.
 Existing agreements regarding job clauses will be valid for 5 years.

 Employers and employees are still able to make agreements regarding other types of clauses as long as they stay within the limits of the Danish Contracts Act and other general employment laws.
-Hereby, companies are still able to accommodate specific needs within the company or the industry, e.g. the need of making claw back clauses related to MBAs or other funded educations.
+Hereby, companies are still able to accommodate specific needs within the company or the industry, e.g. the need to make clawback clauses related to MBAs or other funded education.

 At the same time, the unions and the employers’ organizations have the opportunity to deviate from the new rules when entering into collective agreements.